 - Firefox: Select History from the menu bar, then Clear Recent History.
 Make sure both the Cache and Cookies boxes are checked, and select the time range to clear (we recommend selecting Everything).
 Then click Clear Now.
 If you have never cleared your cache and cookies before, this may take a few minutes.

-- Internet Explorer 8 or 9: Go to the Tools menu, select Internet Options, then click the General tab (if it is not already selected for you).
+- Internet Explorer: Go to the Tools menu, select Internet options, then click the General tab (if it is not already selected for you).
 In the Browsing History section, click Delete.
 Make sure the Temporary Internet Files and Cookies boxes are checked, then click Delete at the bottom.
 If you have never cleared your cache and cookies before, this may take a few minutes.